CardinalXIV/OOP/README.md

 2. Execute `gradle init` to create a new project.
 3. Follow the prompts to configure your project setup.

-### Registering account for FXE Exchange Rate API
-- Register for an account on https://app.exchangerate-api.com/sign-up
-- Log into https://app.exchangerate-api.com/sign-in with your registered account
-- In the dashboard of the ExchangeRate-API, copy the API key listed
-- Paste said API key into line 26 of FX.java

 ### Building and Running Your Project

 - To build your project, run `gradle build` within your project directory.